smartcontractkit/documentation/docs/vrf/v2/subscription/supported-networks.md

     0: '/files/OpenGraph_V3.png'
 ---

-{% include 'sections/vrf-v2-common.md' %}
+{% include 'sections/vrf-v2-subscription-common.md' %}

 Chainlink VRF allows you to integrate provably fair and verifiably random data in your smart contract.

 For implementation details, read [Introduction to Chainlink VRF](/docs/vrf/v2/introduction/).

-## Coordinator parameters
+## Coordinator Parameters

 These parameters are configured in the coordinator contract.
 You can view these values by running `getConfig` on the coordinator or by viewing the coordinator contracts in a blockchain explorer.